Written by Earth Heir Founder, Sasibai Kimis

 I first met T.* in 2012 at a shelter for abused and women rescued from trafficking.
 We were working with the women in the shelter to stitch our labels on Earth Heir scarves, this was to enable the women to earn some income while they were at the shelter.
 During my time with the women, I was excited to learn that T.’s family were also weavers of silk in Cambodia.
 Cambodia is the only Asian country where 100% of its silk is still hand-woven.

-T*’s identity has been kept private to protect her and her family.
-Meeting her family T. returned to Cambodia and during one of my trips to Cambodia, I called T. and arranged to visit her family home.
+During one of my trips to Cambodia, I called T. and arranged to visit her family home.
 Then began a 2 1/2 hour journey to her village, which involved taking the car in a raft like boat to cross a river!

 They didn’t have electricity in their village as most homes could not afford the US$ 400 charged for a connection to be established, so they mostly survived on oil lamps during the night.
 Most homes also do not have good sanitation and access to toilets.
 The women and men in T.’s family would head back behind their wooden home for sanitation needs.